November 26th

 Meaning of the subhAShita:

-That is action which doesn't lead to binding; that is knowledge which leads to liberation.
-All other actions are mere chores of arduousness; all other sciences are plain craftsmanship.
+That which doesn't lead to binding is action; that which leads to liberation is knowledge.
+All other actions are mere chores of burden; all other sciences are simply craftsmanship.

 Commentary:

 Only that which leads one towards the path of liberation is knowledge.
-Only that action is fruitful that is not binding.
-All other wisdom and actions are mere arduous craftsmanship, says the poet.
+Only that action is fruitful which is not binding.
+All other wisdom and actions are mere strenuous craftsmanship, says the poet.
 Any other learning is just another skill.
-It might be the skill of the hand, heart or head.
+It might be the skill of the hand, heart, or head.
 But that which does not emancipate one from the bindings of the world, mainly his ego, is no true learning.

 The essence of these definitions is a call for a shift in attitude.
-The same chores and skills can lead to the ultimate goal when the attitude towards the doing, as well as its result, are that of detachment.
-For, he who is pristine and pure needs but one thing - detachment!
-There is no pain, hatred or sadness where there is detachment.
+The same chores and skills can lead to the ultimate goal when the attitude towards the action, as well as its result, is that of detachment.
+For, he who is pristine and pure needs but one thing—detachment!
+There is no pain, hatred, or sadness where there is detachment.
 It is a win-win situation!

 pada vigrahaH: